davidpet/snippets/cpp/Strings and Printing/002 - Formatted and Template Strings - explanation.md

 4. The fourth part shows how to create a formatted string using the C++ style `stringstream` class.
 This class provides a high-level interface for string formatting and manipulation.
 5. The last part shows how to create a template string and replace a placeholder with a specific value.
 This is done using the `find` and `replace` methods of the `std::string` class.
 The `find` method returns the position of the first occurrence of a substring, and the `replace` method replaces a portion of the string with another string.

-Note: `sprintf` is actually deprecated, but it's so famous that I didn't replace it here.
+Note: `sprintf` is actually deprecated in clang, but not in the C++ spec, but it's so famous that I didn't replace it here.